leanmotherfuckers/serverless-magic-links-poc/README.md

-# Cognito - better magic links
+# Cognito magic links POC

 This simple POC shows a good way to create a [user-friendly magic link login system](https://uxdesign.cc/user-friendly-magic-links-e39023ec3e2) using AWS Cognito, Lambda and the Serverless framework.